infracost/infracost-circleci/README.md

 ## Comment options

-For different commenting options `infracost comment` command supports the following flags:

-- `--behavior <value>`: Optional, defaults to `update`.
-The behavior to use when posting cost estimate comments.
-Must be one of the following:
-  - `update`: Create a single comment and update it on changes.
-This is the "quietest" option.
-Pull request followers will only be notified on the comment create (not updates), and the comment will stay at the same location in the comment history.
-  - `delete-and-new`: Delete previous cost estimate comments and create a new one.
-Pull request followers will be notified on each comment.
-  - `hide-and-new`: Minimize previous cost estimate comments and create a new one.
-Pull request followers will be notified on each comment.
-Only supported by GitHub.
-  - `new`: Create a new cost estimate comment.
-Pull request followers will be notified on each comment.
-- `--pull-request <pull-request-number>`: Required when posting a comment on a pull request.
-Mutually exclusive with `--commit` flag.
-- `--commit <commit-sha>`: Required when posting a comment on a commit.
-Mutually exclusive with `--pull-request` flag.
-Not available when bitbucket-server-url is set.
-- `--tag <tag>`:  Optional.
-Customize hidden markdown tag used to detect comments posted by Infracost.
-This is useful if you have multiple workflows that post comments to the same pull request or commit and you want to avoid them over-writing each other.

 Run `infracost comment github --help` or `infracost comment bitbucket --help` to see the the full list of options or [see our docs](https://www.infracost.io/docs/features/cli_commands#comment-on-pull-requests).

 ## Examples